 100% of your tax deductable donation will go to wild Hyacinth Macaw conservation efforts.

-We have downsized and changed our name, but the owners remain the same.
+We have reorganized and changed our name, but the owners remain the same.
 We will be offering a limited number of weaned babies.
-We will continue to be dedicated to to our flock, conservation work, and dealing with legislative matters.To our valued customers, thank you for your support over the many years.
+We will continue to be dedicated to to our new flock, conservation work, and dealing with legislative matters.To our valued customers, thank you for your support over the many years.

 Hyacinth Macaw Aviary

 , Inc. is located in tropical south Florida, and is owned and operated by 3rd generation aviculturists Joe and Terri.
 It was originally established in 1993 and has specialized in the care and breeding of Hyacinth Macaws (Anodorhynchus Hyacinthinus), and is currently working on 4th generation offspring.

 The business started as as a hobby over 20 years ago when 2 opposite sexed Hyacinth’s were acquired from separate owners, introduced, and handled as pets.
 A strong bond established between them and after several months, a temporary 6ft x 6ft x15ft cage was set up in the garage, while a more permanent structure was being built to better accommodate them.
 Once put into their temporary cage, they began to lay eggs on the floor in less than a month.